Events

 The version number uses semantic versioning in the format major.minor.patch.
 When you update an object, you have three options:

-• If the object version is in Draft state, you can update an existing version and retain the version number
+• If the object version is in Draft state, you can update the version and retain the version number

 • If the object version is in Released, Deprecated, or Retired state, you can duplicate a version and increment the version number to create a new Draft version.